BachiMjavanadze/terminal-gui2/README.md

 }
 ```

-The output in the `Git Bash` terminal will be as follows:
+In the above example, if the user will enter "hello", then the output in terminal will be as follows:
 ```bash
 $ echo START && source "d:\temp-app\.vscode\terminal-gui.temp\bash.sh" && foo hello && echo FINISH
 START